Blair Braverman: Books

+Essays and journalism

+Alongside her books, Braverman has written essays and reported pieces about wilderness travel, sled dog racing, and outdoor culture.
+Her work has appeared in publications including The New York Times, Vogue, Esquire, The Atavist, BuzzFeed News, and Smithsonian, among others.

+In 2016, she published the essay "What I've Learned From Having a Trans Partner" in BuzzFeed News, reflecting on relationships and identity within outdoor communities.

+Advice column

+Braverman was a contributing editor for Outside and wrote the advice column Tough Love, which responded to reader questions about relationships, outdoor life, and personal challenges.

+Other works

+In May 2026 Braverman started the storytelling Podcast "What to Carry, What to Burn" where she tells survival stories.
+The first story (two episodes) on Ada Blackjack had Sarah Marshall as guest and included mentions of handling sled dogs.

+Sled dog racing

+Braverman has worked as a professional dog musher and has operated her own sled dog kennel in Alaska.

-Braverman has operated a kennel.
-She trained for the 2018 Iditarod and completed the 2019 Iditarod, finishing 36th.
-She was only the second Jewish woman to have completed the race.
+She trained for the 2018 Iditarod, and completed the 2019 race, finishing 36th in the 1000 mi dogsled race from Anchorage to Nome.
+She was only the second Jewish woman to complete the race.

+In addition to the Iditarod, Braverman has competed in several other long-distance sled dog races.
+She finished in the top five in two major events: the 300 mi Canadian Challenge and the 440 mi Kobuk 440, a race across remote Arctic terrain in Alaska.

+Her experiences racing sled dogs and training teams in Alaska have informed her writing about wilderness travel and northern outdoor culture.

 Media appearances

 In 2015, Braverman was featured on the public radio show This American Life as part of the episode "Game Face."

 Braverman appeared on a special episode of Discovery's Naked and Afraid in 2019, an experience she wrote about in detail for Outside.
 Also in 2019, she was a guest on The Today Show.
 After her appearance, Harry Smith continued to follow her Iditarod Trail Sled Dog Race effort; and the following week he featured a spot about her team, who raised over $100,000 for Alaska public schools during a campaign called #igivearod.
 The campaign continues to raise funds for causes in rural Alaska each year.

-In 2021, she appeared on the New York Times Sway podcast, where she and host Kara Swisher discussed survival and resilience.
+In 2021, she appeared on the New York Times Sway podcast, in which she and host Kara Swisher discussed survival and resilience.
+Between 2022 and 2026, she was a guest on Sarah Marshall's You're Wrong About eight times.